-ESOL (English for Speaker of Other Languages) Academic support offers ELL students supplemental instruction in listening, speaking, reading, writing and comprehending English, with a focus on the TEKS in English using strategies and methodologies appropriate for English Language Learners.
+ESOL (English for Speaker of Other Languages) Academic support offers EB/EL students supplemental instruction in listening, speaking, reading, writing and comprehending English, with a focus on the TEKS in English using strategies and methodologies appropriate for Emergent Bilingual students.
 Students develop competence in English, preparing them to be successful in all academic subjects.
 This course includes the Texas Essential Knowledge and Skills of English I.